Amplitude recursions with an extra marked point: Genus one (one-loop level)

 which due to their nature as iterated integrals obey shuffle relations

 in terms of combined letters $A_i=\begin{smallmatrix}n_i\\a_i\end{smallmatrix}$.

 The integral over $g^{(1)}$ will be of particular interest below: $\Gtargzt{1}{0}$ requires regularization because of an endpoint divergence at the lower integration boundary due to the pole at $z=0$.
-The standard regularization procedure -- which we are going to use here -- is called \textit{tangential basepoint regularization} and is discussed in detail for example in \rcite{Deligne89,Brown:ICM14}.
-In short, we subtract the endpoint divergence by defining
+The standard regularization procedure -- which we are going to use here -- is called \textit{tangential basepoint regularization} and is discussed in detail for example in \rcites{Deligne89,Brown:ICM14}.
+In short, we subtract the endpoint divergence by defining\footnote{The limit $\epsilon\to 0$ is taken within the unit interval.
+Unless stated otherwise, the same holds for any limits in this article}

 Considering $z\in(0,1)$, the following properties can be read off from the above $q$-expansion

 where we place the branch cut of the logarithm such that $\log(-1)=\pi i$.
 This implies in particular invariance under $z\to 1-z$ for $0<z<1$: